efistarol/Keyboard_Midi_Accordion/README.md

 # Keyboard_Midi_Accordion
 Small Processing Script that allows you to use a standard Computer-Keyboard as an accordion MIDI-Controller.
 As of now only mac with a QWERTZU-keyboard layout is supported.
 However, you can easily change the key mapping in the lookUP() function.
+If you don't know how to code feel free to contact me.

 ## Installation
 ### *mac*